 The view-dial at Dimmuborgir

 View-dials are so useful as they show the names of all the mountains in the area.
 A whole lot of very detailed work has been put into making these view-dials.
 I have spent days on end with my father-in-law and my husband where they were measuring the view with a theodolite.

-The view-dial at Dimmuborgir was erected in 1990.
-It is molten cylindric with a chrome plate with a time of three hours.
+The view-dial at Dimmuborgir is a molten cylindric with a chrome plate with a time of three hours.
 It stands on top of an octagon wooden podium with a star - very beautiful!

 In my next travel-blog the Amazing Mývatn area - part III I am going to show you the Grjótagjá and Stóragjá ravines, the Mývatnsstofa Information Centre, Reykjahlíðarkirkja church, where the lava flow stopped in its tracks, and Jarðböðin - the Mývatn Nature Baths.

-I have added many other travel-blogs on the Mývatn area if you want to join me on a tour of this amazing area:
+I have added many other travel-blogs about the Mývatn area if you want to join me on a tour of this amazing area: